Comparing Ontrak (OTRK) and Its Rivals

 |$96.17 million

-Ontrak has a beta of 2.34, suggesting that its share price is 134% more volatile than the S&P 500.
-Comparatively, Ontrak’s competitors have a beta of 6.76, suggesting that their average share price is 576% more volatile than the S&P 500.
+Ontrak has a beta of 2.34, meaning that its share price is 134% more volatile than the S&P 500.
+Comparatively, Ontrak’s rivals have a beta of 7.05, meaning that their average share price is 605% more volatile than the S&P 500.

-This is a breakdown of recent ratings and target prices for Ontrak and its competitors, as reported by MarketBeat.
+This is a summary of current recommendations and price targets for Ontrak and its rivals, as provided by MarketBeat.com.

 |Sell Ratings